helsingborg-stad/modularity-entryscape/README.md

-# modularity-contact-banner
+# Entryscape for Modularity
-Contact Banner module for modularity
+Display entryscape as a module.
+Compatible with Municipio 3.0 and Modularity.

 ## Getting Started
 Get the latest version and follow the installation steps bellow.

 ### Dependencies
-Wordpress, Municipio and Modularity (version 2.11.0 or higher)
+Wordpress, Municipio and Modularity (version 3.0 or higher)

 ### Installing
 Get a development enviroment running by doing following: